 This 8-bit register is both the input and output register for SPI data.
 Reads of this register are double buffered but writes cause data to bewritten directly into the serial shifter.
-In the SPI system, the 8-bit data register in the master and the 8-bit data register in the slave are linked by the MOSI and MISO wires to form a distributed 16-bit register.
-When a data transfer operation is performed, this 16-bit register is serially shifted eight bit positions by the SCK clock from the master so the data is exchanged effectively between the master and the slave.
+In the SPI system, the 8-bit data register in the master and the 8-bit data register in the slave are linked by the MOSI and MISO wires to

-Some slave devices are simple and either accept data from the master without returning data to the master or pass data to the master without requiring data from the master.
+NOTE Some slave devices are simple and either accept data from the master without returning data to the master or pass data to the master without requiring data from the master.